nickwells/nickwells.github.io/WorkingTogether.md

 They also work with the packages given in the other repositories under github.com/nickwells.

+Importantly, they all use the `param` package so for any of the commands you can get an extensive usage message which will not only document the available parameters but also show examples of how to use the command, suggest other sources of information and give notes on the program.

 ## standards - why they're worth having and some suggestions
 The benefit of having a standard way of building your applications and arranging your code is that it makes it easier for you to write tools that